fleetdm/fleet/docs/1-Using-Fleet/1-Fleet-UI.md

 ## Scheduling queries

 The Fleet application allows you to schedule queries.
-This way these queries will run on an on-going basis against the hosts that you have installed osquery on.
-To schedule specific queries in Fleet you must organize these queries into "Query Packs".
-To view all saved packs and perhaps create a new pack, select "Packs" from the top nav.
-Packs are usually organized by the general class of instrumentation that you're trying to perform.
+This way these queries will run on an ongoing basis against the hosts that you have installed osquery on.
+To schedule specific queries in Fleet, you can organize these queries into "Query Packs".
+To view all saved packs and perhaps create a new pack, select "Schedule" from the top nav.
 ![Manage Packs](https://raw.githubusercontent.com/fleetdm/fleet/main/docs/images/manage-packs.png)

 If you select a pack from the list, you can quickly enable and disable the entire pack, or you can configure it further.